SK-EID/smart-id-java-client/README.md

             * UserRefusedDisplayTextAndPinException
             * UserRefusedVerificationChoiceException
         * UserSelectedWrongVerificationCodeException - 3 different codeuser was displayed 3 codes in app and selected wrong code
-    * UserAccountRelatedException - Exceptions that are caused by user account configuration
+    * UserAccountException - Exceptions that are caused by user account configuration.
         * CertificateLevelMismatchException
         * NoSuitableAccountOfRequestedTypeFoundException
         * PersonShouldViewSmartIdPortalException
             * DocumentUnusableException
         * RequiredInteractionNotSupportedByAppException
         * UserAccountNotFoundException
-    * NotRetryableSmartIdException - Exceptions that indicate problems with incorrect integration.
+    * Enduring - Exceptions that indicate problems with incorrect integration.
     Usually these types of errors remain when user retries shortly.
         * ServerMaintenanceException - Server is currently under maintenance
         * SmartIdClientException - this exception is a sign of incorrect integration with Smart-ID service (i.e. missing parameters etc)